 As part of your year-end planning, check to see whether you have any gain realizations that might be reinvested into a QOF this year.
-Check with your tax advisor, as rules about the timing regarding qualified gains have been changed due to the pandemic.
-It appears that gross capital gain from each transaction is eligible for these tax benefits (i.e., there is no need to "net" gains and losses).
+Check with your tax advisor, as rules about the timing regarding qualified gains vary depending on the source of the gain realized.
+It appears that generally gross capital gain from each transaction is eligible for these tax benefits (i.e., there is no need to "net" gains and losses).

-For our insights into QOFs, see "Qualified Opportunity Zones: Promises and Pitfalls."
+For our insights into QOFs, ask your J.P.
+Morgan team for "Qualified Opportunity Zones: Promises and Pitfalls."